Say Goodbye to Back Pain: How STRETCHING Can Help If You Sit All Day

 Are You Sitting Too Much?
 Your Back Might Be Paying the Price

-Back pain from sitting?
-If you spend most of your day sitting—whether at a desk, in a car, or on the couch with Netflix —you’re not alone.
-Prolonged sitting is virtually unavoidable but it’s probably wreaking havoc on your back.
+If you spend most of your day sitting—whether at a desk, in a car, or on the couch—you’re not alone.
+Prolonged sitting is virtually unavoidable, but it’s probably wreaking havoc on your back.
 The good news?
-STRETCHING is one of the simplest and most effective ways to relieve and prevent back pain.
+Stretching is one of the simplest and most effective ways to relieve and prevent back pain.

 Why Sitting Causes Back Pain

-Sitting for extended periods causes certain muscles—particularly the hip flexors, hamstrings, and lower back muscles —to tighten and weaken.
-Prolonged sitting also creates fascial adhesions and joint restrictions which exacerbate these muscular changes.
-An environment of anterior tension and posterior weakness results.
+Sitting for long periods causes certain muscles—especially the hip flexors, hamstrings, and lower back—to tighten and weaken.
+It also restricts fascial movement and joint mobility, creating an imbalance of anterior tension and posterior weakness.

 • Lower back pain